Requirements Gathering Techniques: The Ultimate 6 Step Guide

 Step 2 - Requirements Elicitation Techniques

-AI Requirements Elicitation: A new technique leveraging generative AI solutions like Copilot4DevOps Plus to generate requirements, use cases, user stories, and more.
+- AI Requirements Elicitation: A new technique leveraging generative AI solutions like Copilot4DevOps to generate requirements, diagrams, use cases, test cases, SOPs, documents, user stories, and more.

 Step 3 - Requirements Documentation